Healthcare

 Good news for you!
 Flexible Human Services has an insurance that covers these costs for you if you choose ZEM's collective insurance through Flexible Human Services.
 This means you don't have to pay the eigen risico of 385 euros!
 Normally everyone in the Netherlands has to pay the eigen risico when you go to the hospital; for an accident, another emergency or for an appointment with a specialist.
 If you get the collective insurance of ZEM through Flexible Human services: then you do not have to pay this money.

-If you choose the collective insurance with ZEM through Flexible Human Services, you are insured from the day you sign your contract.
-If your contract expires, your health insurance automatically ends on the last day of your contract.
+If you opt for the collective insurance with ZEM through Flexible Human Services, you are insured from the day you sign your contract.
+When your contract ends, your health insurance automatically ends on the last day of your contract.

 Personal contribution (Eigen Bijdrage) – Medicines

-Your basic insurance does not reimburse all medicines.
-In the Netherlands, the law states which medicines are reimbursed.
-For some medicines you have to pay extra or pay everything yourself.
-This is called a 'eigen bijdrage'.
+Your basic insurance does not cover all medicines.
+In the Netherlands, the law specifies which medicines are covered.
+For some medicines, you have to pay extra or pay for everything yourself.
+This is called an 'eigen bijdrage'.

 Payment during illness

-On the first 1 or 2 days (depending on the type of contract) of your illness, "waiting days" are applied.
-You will not receive full payment for these days.
-After that, payment for illness depends on the type of contract, the number of hours you worked on average for the company in the weeks prior to your illness.
-To receive sick pay, you must comply with the obligations set out in Dutch law.
+On the first day of your illness, a 'waiting day' is applied.
+You will not receive full payment for this day.
+After that, the payment for illness depends on the type of contract and the number of hours you have worked on average for the company in the weeks leading up to your illness.
+To receive the sick pay, you must comply with the obligations as described in Dutch law.

 Company doctor

-If your illness lasts longer; your employer will schedule an appointment with the company doctor for you.
-The company doctor is paid by the employer, but it is an independent doctor.
+If your illness lasts longer, your employer will schedule an appointment for you with the company doctor.
+The company doctor is paid by the employer, but is an independent doctor.
 The company doctor is a special doctor in the Netherlands.
-He or she is the only one who can advise you and your employer about your work ability with your illness.
-This is stipulated in Dutch law.
-The company doctor does not share any medical information with your employer, but only gives advice on the kind of work you can still do with your illness.
-For example, if you break a leg, you may not be able to do work that requires you to walk a lot, but you are fit to do sedentary work.
+He or she is the only one who can advise you and your employer about your fitness to work with your illness.
+This is determined in Dutch law.
+The company doctor does not share medical information with your employer, but only gives advice about the type of work that you can still do with your illness.
+For example, if you break a leg, you may not be able to do work that requires a lot of walking, but you are suitable for doing sedentary work.
 Both your employer and you are obliged to follow the advice of the company doctor.

-Dental care and physical therapy are not included in your health insurance and you must pay for them yourself.
+Dental care and physiotherapy are not included in your health insurance and you have to pay for these yourself.

 Flexible Human Services

-Another benefit for you when you are collectively insured with ZEM through Flexible Human Services: Due to the collective contract with ZEM that Flexible Human Services has for their employees, in some cases there is reimbursement for physiotherapy and emergency dental care.
-However, this depends heavily on the situation and is considered by the insurance company on an individual basis.
+Another advantage for you, when you are collectively insured with ZEM through Flexible Human Services: Due to the collective contract with ZEM that Flexible Human Services has for its employees, there is in some cases a reimbursement for physiotherapy and emergency dental care.
+However, this strongly depends on the situation and is assessed by the insurance company per individual situation.

-The Dutch health care system regarding pregnancy and prenatal checkups often works very differently than you are used to in your home country.
-Read this separate article on pregnancy in the Netherlands for more information.
+The Dutch healthcare system with regard to pregnancy and prenatal check-ups often works very differently than you are used to in your own country.
+Read this separate article about pregnancy in the Netherlands for more information.

-If you have mental health problems, your GP may refer you to a psychologist or psychiatrist.
-However, waiting lists for both specialists can be quite long, sometimes 6 months or longer.
-Moreover, it is quite difficult to see a psychologist if you do not speak Dutch (or possibly English).
+If you have psychological problems, your GP can refer you to a psychologist or psychiatrist.
+However, the waiting lists for both specialists can be quite long, sometimes 6 months or longer.
+Moreover, it is quite difficult to go to a psychologist if you do not speak Dutch (or possibly English).
 There are few psychologists in the Netherlands who speak other languages (such as Polish or Romanian).
-However, they are scarce and waiting lists can be even longer.
-Moreover, the cost of psychologists is not always covered by health insurance.
+However, they are scarce and the waiting lists can be even longer.
+In addition, the costs for psychologists are not always covered by health insurance.

-Moving to a new country, starting a new job, meeting new roommates can be challenging.
-If you are not feeling very well mentally, it may be advisable to get treatment for your mental health problems in your home country before moving abroad.
-In your home country, help can be offered in your own language, whereas in the Netherlands it is very difficult to get the right help if you do not speak Dutch (or English).
+Moving to a new country, starting a new job, meeting new housemates can be quite a challenge.
+If you are not feeling so well mentally, it may be advisable to seek treatment for your mental health problems in your own country before moving abroad.
+In your own country, help can be offered in your own language, while in the Netherlands it is very difficult to get the right help if you do not speak Dutch (or English).

-Read the article on psychological help in the Netherlands here.
+Read the article about psychological help in the Netherlands here.

 Flexible Human Services

-We offer our help to all workers.
-We do this without any legal obligation and more importantly; we do this for free!
+We offer our help to all employees.
+We do this without any legal obligation and, more importantly, we do this for free!
 We understand that you feel terrible when you are sick.
-We understand that you may not know what to do, where to go and you may want our help right away.
-Our priority is the people who need it most.
-We do our best to help everyone as much as we can.
-We count on your kindness, patience and understanding as you can count on ours!
+We understand that you may not know what to do, where to go, and that you may want our help immediately.
+Our priority is with the people who need it most.
+We do our best to help everyone as much as possible.
+We count on your kindness, patience, and understanding, just as you can count on ours!